Arrow

 to form series that define in what order these building blocks will be played.

-Extensible Node System
+Advanced Node System

 The editor comes with a handy and complete set of built-in node types,